-Cervical cancer, or cancer of the cervix, is cancer of the entrance to the uterus (womb).
+Cervical cancer is cancer of the entrance to the uterus (womb).
 The cervix is the narrow part of the lower uterus, often referred to as the neck of the womb.
-Cervical cancer occurs most commonly in women over the age of 30.

-Cancer research UK reported that the rate of women diagnosed with the cervical cancer in the UK has halved from 16 per 100,000 in 1988 to 8 per 100,000 - the NHS (National Health Service) Cervical Screening Programme began in 1988.
+Since the NHS (National Health Service) Cervical Screening Program began in 1988, the rate of women diagnosed with cervical cancer in the United Kingdom has halved from 16 per 100,000 in 1988 to 8 per 100,000.

 Fast facts on cervical cancer